patrickboland4/grpc_talk/PITCHME.md

 ### how gRPC works

-- a **service defition** describes the api
+- a **service definition** describes the api
 - client and server code is generated from **service definition** in **10+ languages**
 - messages encoded into **protocol buffers**
-- make a unary or streaming connection
+- make a connection
-- use / federate a service
+- federate the service

+Note:
+- grpc is so great
+- i just love it

 ---